 What does Scripture teach us about lament?
 What does it look like be sorrowful and hopeful at the same time?
-Dustin talks with Ryan and Brian about the biblical practice of lament, and how we can apply it in this season.
+Dustin Moody talks with Ryan Tafilowski and Brian Gray about the biblical practice of lament, and how we can apply it in this season.

 On God and our emotions: